OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="unregisternodes"></a>
 # **UnregisterNodes**
-> UnregisterNodesResponse UnregisterNodes (UnregisterNodesRequest? unregisterNodesRequest = null)
+> UnregisterNodesResponse UnregisterNodes (UnregisterNodesRequest unregisterNodesRequest = null)